 My kids talk about wanting to come with me every year.
 However, they know that it is not an option.
 It is not because I don’t want to spend time with them, but it is because of the patience required.
 There is a lot of standing in line.
 No one likes to hear “I’m bored” or “Can’t we go home?”.
 Leave them with your spouse or a friend and just enjoy your shopping day.

 When I shop, I have my list in one hand and my phone in the other.
 As I find the items I want, I always do a quick scan to check to see if it is less expensive elsewhere.
 The way I do this is by using Amazon.
 Their app has a feature which allows you to scan the barcode of the products right in the store.

 This last year, we saved more than $50 just by using the app.
 The price was less on Amazon than it was in the store.
 As we found the discounted item, it was added to the cart in the store.

 Remember, not every item you want will be on sale, so you need to take a moment to see if you can find it lower elsewhere.

 Once you have your list ready, decide which stores you will need to visit first.
-I recommend you start with the one that has your must have item.
+I recommend you start with the one that has that must-have item.
 You can then figure out which ones to stop by after that.
 It might be based upon your list or a route.